HSG-12M: A Large-Scale Benchmark of Spatial Multigraphs from the Energy Spectra of Non-Hermitian Crystals

-Consequently, the spectral graph associated with each Toeplitz component implies that any matrix can, in principle, be represented as a \textit{multiset} of spectral graphs.
-This representation can be constructed via the following steps: \begin{enumerate} \item Start with a generic matrix $M \in \mathbb{C}^{n \times n}$, \item Decompose $M$ into $\lfloor n/2 \rfloor + 1 \leq r \leq 2n + 5$ Toeplitz matrices, \item Apply \textsc{Poly2Graph} to each Toeplitz component to extract its corresponding spectral graph, and collect the resulting graphs into a set. \end{enumerate}
+Consequently, by associating a spectral graph with each Toeplitz component, we can represent any arbitrary matrix as a \textit{multiset} of these graphs.
+Although the decomposition is not unique, one can define the smallest \textit{multiset} as the \textit{canonical} topology signature of the input system.
+Henceforth, this provides a universal procedure for translating complex matrices into a graph-based representation: \begin{enumerate} \item Start with a generic matrix $\mM \in \mathbb{C}^{n \times n}$. \item Decompose $\mM$ into a product of $r$ Toeplitz matrices, $\mM = \mT_1 \mT_2 \cdots \mT_r$. \item Apply the \texttt{Poly2Graph} algorithm to each Toeplitz factor $\mT_i$ to extract its corresponding spectral graph $\gG_i$.
+The resulting multiset $\{\gG_1, \dots, \gG_r\}$ is the spectral graph representation of $\mM$. \end{enumerate}

-This procedure highlights the universality of our spectral graph framework and demonstrates its potential as a powerful tool for addressing diverse matrix-based challenges across disciplines.
-We encourage researchers to explore and apply this framework to domain-specific problems in their respective fields.
+This procedure highlights the remarkable generality of our framework.
+Since the characteristics of most scientific systems can be expressed as a matrix, polynomial, or more generically a vector (which can be standardized and treated as the coefficients of a univariate polynomial), our approach offers a novel analytical lens.
+This opens up new avenues for research across numerous fields, a direction we are actively exploring and invite the broader community to join.